Skip to main content

 How is CF treated?

 There is currently no cure for CF, but treatment helps control symptoms and reduce complications.
 Treatments include antibiotics to prevent and treat chest infections, and medicines to thin the mucus in the lungs, making it easier to cough up.
 People with CF use inhalers and nebulisers to deliver medicines quickly to the lungs.
-Nebulisers are small machines that change liquid medicine into a mist which is then inhaled through a mouthpiece or mask.
+Nebulisers are small machines that change liquid medicine into a mist which is inhaled through a mouthpiece or mask.

 Treating CF is complicated and time-consuming; people with CF typically spend 2 to 2.5 hours daily on treatment.